-Gentamicin injection may be given IM or IV.
+Gentamicin Injection may be given intramuscularly or intravenously.
 The patient's pretreatment body weight should be obtained for calculation of correct dosage.
 The dosage of aminoglycosides in obese patients should be based on an estimate of the lean body mass.
 It is desirable to limit the duration of treatment with aminoglycosides to short term.

-PATIENTS WITH NORMAL RENAL FUNCTION
+DOSAGE FOR PATIENTS WITH NORMAL RENAL FUNCTION